 Alongside the live service areas, the DWP built their own digital service system which started in a small number of areas in November 2014.
 Between November 2014 and April 2016, DWP introduced further digital test areas.

 The digital service changed its name to 'full service' and from May 2016, the DWP started rolling out the full service to existing live service areas in Great Britain.
 Claimants already claiming UC in these live service areas were transferred to the full service shortly after the full-service reached their postcode area.
-In January 2018, the DWP announced the closure of live service for most brand new claims and it is expected that all live service claimants will have moved to full service by Spring 2019 when the live service will fully close.
+In January 2018, the DWP announced the closure of live service for most brand new claims and by April 2019, all live service claimants were moved across to the full service.
+Live service is therefore fully closed.

 The UC full service finished rolling out across Great Britain and Northern Ireland in December 2018.
-This means that new UC claims are possible in all areas of the UK, although there are some exceptions (see out 'current eligibility to claim' section for more information).
+Between December 2018 and March 2022, there were some small groups who were still prohibited from claiming UC and had to claim legacy benefits instead but in March 2022 the last specific exception group was removed.
+This means that new UC claims are possible in all areas of the UK.

-UC full service started to roll-out in Northern Ireland from September 2017 and completed in December 2018.
-Northern Ireland will start managed migration across to UC in 2020, after learning from the DWP pilot between July 2019 and 2020.
+UC full service started to roll out in Northern Ireland from September 2017 and completed in December 2018.
+It is expected that Northern Ireland will start managed migration across to UC, along similar lines to DWP, although no details have been published yet.